|Welcome | About us | The Herd | Sales | Contacts |

 Goats names

 Our naming policy is relatively simple.
 We currently have four families originating from Kolding Missprue, Oakcroft Hazel, Atherton Genoa and Ashdene Neferkare and all of our female goats have names which identify them to their mothers' particular family.
 So that we can tell quickly when they were born, these names all begin with the current year letter.
-As we have now gone through the alphabet, the 2007 crop of female kids will all begin again with the letter "A".
+As we have now gone through the alphabet, the 2011 crop of female kids will all begin again with the letter "E".
 The British Saanen males almost always begin with “T” “whilst our British males begin with “M”.
 Like the females, we try to name them so they are immediately identifiable as coming from their particular family.
 Of course though, with any good system there are anomalies and Toddbrook Seville is a classic example - she was named for the cancelled city break holiday to Seville which we had to give up as her dam was very ill before kidding.

-2006 Herd Achievements
+2010 Herd Achievements

 The Future